Adelost/nodejs-typescript-boilerplate/README.md

 ## License

-Licensed under ISC.
-See the LICENSE file for details.
+Licensed under MIT.
+See LICENSE file for details.